3 Am

 well, I can’t help but be scared of it all some times, (Db)and the rain’s gon na wash a way; I be lieve it.

-Well, she’s got a lit (Db)tle that of some thing; side, is n’t made up God, it’s bet ter than noth ing.
+Well, she’s got a lit that of some side, n’t up God, it’s ter than noth ing.

-And in her clock or the wall (Db)por trait world, she been be stuck lieves like at three got that.
+And in her or the wall (Db)por trait she be like three got that.

-But And she (Eb)on ly sleeps when it’s rain ing, and she screams
+But she (Eb)on ly sleeps when it’s rain ing, and she screams

 and her voice is strain ing.